peterjkingston/Recolor-Guy/README.md

   Spectrum:Yellow).
 More work to be done here.

   -Methods for pixel targeting in some cases targets pixels not intended in the hue profile.
+Methods for targeting White, Black, and null pixels are not implemented.
 More research to be done.

   -Image displayers Top property on MainWindow.xaml not bound to ComboBoxes Bottom property.
 Binding this will form a more appropriate layout similar to a constraint-